kbroman/Talk_CTC2019/ReadMe.md

 ## Talk on &ldquo;Sample mix-ups and mixtures in microbiome data in DO mice&rdquo;

-These are slides for a talk that I will give at the [Complex Trait Community meeting](http://ratgenes.org/ctc2019) in San Diego on 10 June 2019.
+These are slides for a talk that I gave at the [Complex Trait Community meeting](http://ratgenes.org/ctc2019) in San Diego on 10 June 2019.

 The compiled slides: